cnguyen10/few_shot_meta_learning/README.md

 ```

 ## Final note
+If you only need to run MAML and feel that my implementation is complicated, [torch-meta](https://github.com/tristandeleu/pytorch-meta) is a worthy repository to take a look.
+The difference between torch-meta and mine is to extend the implementation to other algorithms, such as VAMPIRE and ABML.

-If you feel this repository useful, please give a :star:
+If you feel this repository useful, please give a :star: to motivate my work.

 In addition, please consider to give a :star: to the [__higher__][higher repo] repository developed by Facebook.
 Without it, we still suffer from the arduous re-implementation of model "functional" form.